-The LOGNORM.DIST Function is categorized under Statistical functions.
+The Lognormal Distribution Excel Function is categorized under Excel Statistical functions.
 It will calculate the cumulative lognormal distribution function at a given value of x.
 We can use the function to analyze data that‘s been logarithmically transformed.

 A variable x is log-normally distributed if its natural logarithm is normally distributed.

 Where μ is the mean of ln(x) and σ is the standard deviation of ln(x).

 In financial analysis, the LOGNORM.DIST function is often used in analyzing stock prices, as normal distribution cannot be used to model stock prices.
 The normal distribution includes a negative side, but stock prices cannot fall below zero.

 Also, the function is useful in pricing options.
 The Black-Scholes model uses the lognormal distribution as its basis to determine option prices.

 The LOGNORM.DIST function uses the following arguments:

 X (required argument) – This is the value at which we wish to evaluate the function.

 Mean (required argument) – The mean of In(x).